obsidian-tasks-group/obsidian-tasks/docs/How To/How to get tasks in current file.md

 ## Using pure Tasks blocks - with placeholders

 > [!released]
-> Placeholders were introduced in Tasks X.Y.Z.
+> Placeholders were introduced in Tasks 4.7.0.

 We want to search for tasks in the file with the same `path` that the query is in.